Critics slam Liberals over RCMP questionnaire targeting Muslim border crossers

 A spokesman for Public Safety Minister Ralph Goodale said the government found out on Tuesday about the existence of the questionnaire from a "stakeholder" who takes an interest in the work of the department.

-Public Safety Spokesman Scott Bardsley said the department was immediately concerned and the document is no longer being used by the RCMP.
+Public Safety spokesman Scott Bardsley said the department was immediately concerned and the document is no longer being used by the RCMP.

 "Some of the questions were inappropriate and inconsistent with government policy," Bardsley said in an emailed statement.